maximianne/Mexico_Housing/README.md

 # Mexico_Housing

 regression.py:
-Here is the code that was used to clean up the housing cvs
+The code that was used to clean up the housing cvs